 One of the uses of Logic Programming (LP) that is probably attracting more research interest is its application for practical knowledge representation, and particularly, for solving problems related to the area of Nonmonotonic Reasoning (NMR).
-This application became possible thanks to the availability of several semantics for LP (like Clark's completion [4], stable models [7] or well-founded semantics [19]) that allowed ignoring the operational aspects of Prolog, focusing instead on the use of default negation as a declarative tool for NMR.
-As a consequence of this application, a considerable number of extensions of the LP paradigm have emerged to cope with different knowledge representation issues: addition of a second negation [8, 1], nested operators [11], cardinality and weight constraints [15] or, more recently, aggregate functions [5].
+This application became possible thanks to the availability of several semantics for LP (like Clark's completion [1], stable models [3] or well-founded semantics [11]) that allowed ignoring the operational aspects of Prolog, focusing instead on the use of default negation as a declarative tool for NMR.
+As a consequence of this application, a considerable number of extensions of the LP paradigm have emerged to cope with different knowledge representation issues.

-In this work we consider one more possible extension of the LP paradigm consisting in the use of functions instead of relation symbols, much in the style of the field of Functional Logic Programming [10] (FLP).
-Our aim, however, differs from FLP in that we tackle the functional extension from the NMR perspective.
-In this way, rather than being worried about the operational behavior of unification in FLP (usually related to the rewriting technique called narrowing [17]) we will omit the use of functors (like the list constructors) from the very beginning, so that we handle a finite set of ground terms.
-This assumption is usual, for instance, in the LP area of Answer Sets Programming [12] or in other related NMR approaches [9], where most practical applications involve a preliminary process of program grounding (i.e., replacement of variables by all their possible ground instances).
+In this work we consider one more possible extension of the LP paradigm consisting in the use of functions instead of relation symbols, with a syntax much in the style of the field of Functional Logic Programming [5] (FLP) but under a more semantic perspective, stressing its use for default reasoning.
+In this way, for instance, rather than being concerned on the operational behavior of unification in FLP (usually related to the rewriting technique of narrowing [9]) we will omit the use of functors (like the list constructors) from the very beginning, so that we handle a finite Herbrand base.

 When representing many domains in NMR we face the typical situation where some relational symbol, for instance father(x, y) actually represents a function father(x) = y.
 In this case, the program must be extended with several rules for explicitly asserting the uniqueness of value y in father(x, y).
 Functions avoid this explicit axiomatization and, thanks to the possibility of nesting functional terms, allow removing a considerable number of unnecessary variables.
-Apart from a more comfortable representation, the most important representational feature we consider in this paper is the generalization of default negation to the notion of default value of each function.
-This concept is described under the three above-mentioned semantics.
+Apart from a more comfortable representation, the most important feature we consider in this paper is perhaps the generalization of default negation to the notion of default value of each function.
+This concept is described under the three abovementioned semantics.

 The paper is organized as follows.
-Section 2 contains a brief recall of LP definitions, in order to make the paper self-contained.
-In the next section, we begin considering ground functional logic programs, where we handle 0-ary functions with default values.
-Besides, we describe the three mentioned semantics for these functional programs, and provide translations into LP.
-After that, we comment some aspects about expressiveness, showing that functional logic programs generalize normal and extended logic programming.
+Section 2 contains a brief review of LP definitions, in order to make the paper self-contained.
+In the next section, we begin considering ground functional logic programs, where we handle 0-ary functions with default values and we describe the three adapted semantics, providing their translations into standard LP too.
+After that, we comment on some aspects about expressiveness, showing that functional logic programs generalize normal and extended logic programming.
 The next section briefly describes non-ground programs with nested functions.
 Finally, Section 6 outlines some connections to related work and contains the conclusions of the paper.

-2 Recall of Logic Programming
+2 Review of Logic Programming

-Given a finite set of atoms $\mathcal{H}$ called the Herbrand Base, we define a program literal as an atom $p \in \mathcal{H}$ or its default negation not p (being the latter also called default literal).
+Given a finite set of atoms \mathcal{H} called the Herbrand Base, we define a program literal as an atom $p \in \mathcal{H}$ or its default negation not p (being the latter also called default literal).
 By normal logic program (or just program for short) we mean a set of rules like: